 Solace House Women's Second Stage Recovery Home

-Triangle Community Resources now operates Solace Transitional Second Stage Home for Women, This Second Stage Home for Women resides in Abbotsford BC.
-The house is a Non Profit licensed facility situated in a beautiful, quiet neighborhood overlooking the Fraser Valley and can accommodate up to 10 women.
+Triangle Community Resources now operates Solace Transitional Second Stage Home for Women.
+Located in Abbotsford, this Second Stage Home is a Non Profit licensed facility situated in a beautiful, quiet neighborhood overlooking the Fraser Valley.
 We are staffed 24 hours a day with an on-site Executive Director, House Manager, House Monitor and various volunteers governed with 9 Advisory Board Members that are actively involved in various women's community resources.

 Women residing at Solace will need to be abstinent from any form of narcotic drug or alcohol for a minimum of 30 days prior to being accepted as a resident and can live there for a maximum of 6 months.
 Residents will be expected to participate in their personal recovery program, in house programming, and working towards their goals and follow in house guidelines and expectations.
 For the safety of the house and residents, all new residents will need to follow a two week restrictions program including no outside unescorted events or appointments.